iterative/dvc.org/content/docs/command-reference/plots/templates.md

   above).

-- `<DVC_METRIC_TITLE>` (optional) - a title for the plot, that can be defined with the `--title` option of the `dvc plot` subcommands.
+- `<DVC_METRIC_TITLE>` (optional) - a title for the plot, that can be defined with the `--title` option of the `dvc plots` subcommands.

 - `<DVC_METRIC_X>` (optional) - field name of the data for the X axis.
-It can be defined with the `-x` option of the `dvc plot` subcommands.
+It can be defined with the `-x` option of the `dvc plots` subcommands.
 The auto-generated `step` field (explained above) is the default.

 - `<DVC_METRIC_Y>` (optional) - field name of the data for the Y axis.
 It can be